 All requests for authorisation of directed surveillance or a CHIS under RIPA must be approved in advance by an Authorising Officer.
 An Authorising Officer is a person who has been delegated power to act in that capacity.
-A list of officers who have, to date, been authorised, is annexed to this policy at Appendix E and is subject to regular review and updating by the Director of Business.
+A list of officers who have, to date, been authorised, is annexed to this policy at Appendix E and is subject to regular review and updating by the Monitoring Officer in consultation with the Chief Executive and Directors Director of Business.
 Any incomplete or inadequate application forms will be returned to the applicant for amendment.
 The Authorising Officer shall in particular ensure that: